How to Manage Your Investment PortfolioSeptember 7, 2023

 As logical as it might seem to look for the perfect stock, bond, or mutual fund and make it your investment of choice, that’s not the best approach to meeting your financial goals.
-No single investment, or type of investments, provides a strong return year in and year out.
+No single investment, or type of investment, provides a strong return year in and year out.

 The saving grace is that each asset class—stocks and stock mutual funds, bonds and bond mutual funds, and cash and cash equivalents—tends to perform differently in different economic markets.
 When stocks falter because interest rates are high, bonds often provide a strong return, and vice versa.
 Rather than risk being invested in the wrong asset at the wrong time, the solution is to divide your portfolio among the various classes so you are always in a position to benefit from whatever is doing well.